sgf/Switch/examples/Switch.System.Windows.Forms/ColoredTabPages/README.md

-# TabControl
+# ColoredTabPages

-This example demonstrates the use of System::Windows::Forms::TabControl and System::Windows::Forms::TabPage controls.
+This example demonstrates the use of System::Windows::Forms::TabControl and colored System::Windows::Forms::TabPage controls.

 Windows :